-French embassy advises citizens to leave Pakistan | DW | 15.04.2021
+French Embassy advises citizens to leave Pakistan | DW | 15.04.2021

 "The departures will be carried out by existing commercial airlines."

-Thousands of Islamists clashed with police earlier this week in a demonstration against the arrest of Saad Rizvi, leader of Tehreek-e-Labbaik Pakistan (TLP).
+Thousands of Islamists clashed with police earlier this week in a demonstration against the arrest of Saad Rizvi, leader of hard-line religious group Tehreek-e-Labbaik Pakistan (TLP).
 The Islamist cleric had threatened protests unless Pakistan expelled the French ambassador.

 On Wednesday, the Pakistani government moved to ban the TLP.
 Rizvi was detained hours after making his demands, bringing thousands of his supporters to the streets in cities across Pakistan.